wiz0u/WTelegramClient/EXAMPLES.md

 <a name="collect-access-hash"></a>
 ### Collect Access Hash and save them for later use

-You can automate the collection of `access_hash` for the various resources obtained in response to API calls or Update events, so that you don't have to remember them by yourself or ask the API about them each time.
+You can automate the collection of `access_hash` for the various resources obtained in response to API calls or Updates, so that you don't have to remember them by yourself or ask the API about them each time.

 This is done by activating the experimental `client.CollectAccessHash` system.